Wensber/TextTheSpire/README.md

 Playing cards:

 Play commands follow the format "play [card index] [target index]".
-The target index is option if the card has no target.
+The target index is optional if the card has no target.
-The card index if the card's position in your hand.
+The card index is the card's position in your hand.
 A card's index will change as cards leave your hand.

 Inspecting cards: